Updated on September 4, 2024

 So we landed at Newark just before 9am and pulled into a gate not long after that.
 Meanwhile, the first officer reached his maximum duty time (the ground manager said “had been working since 5pm Los Angeles time”), thus the crew could no longer fly us to Philadelphia (despite some fellow passengers recalled their friends in Philadelphia “the rain only fell for a brief period”).

-Newark was not a hub for American Airlines so replacement crew was unlikely to be found.
-The ground manager ushered us out of the terminal where they would try to accomodate us at the checkin counter.
+Newark was not a hub for American Airlines so replacement crew were unlikely to be found.
+American Airlines’ ground manager ushered us out of the terminal where they would try to accommodate us at the checkin counter.

 At the checkin counter, which wasn’t very well-staffed to begin with (typical for the summer of 2022), there was only one agent available to process the reaccomodation of a planeful of tired people so the lines were predictably long.
 I was a bit shocked that the ground manager was asking people one-by-one about their final destinations, I thought in the year 2022 American Airlines should have decent IT to handle that automatically.

-I should say I did have the option to take Amtrak from Newark Airport back home, yet at the scene American Airlines was very persistent that any out-of-pocket expenses must be submitted to their customer care department, which would later get reviewed and “possibly” reimbursed.
-They stressed there was no guarantee they would provide any additional compensation for the likes of Uber, bus or Amtrak.
+I should say I did have the option to take Amtrak from Newark Airport back home, yet at the scene American Airlines was very persistent that any out-of-pocket expenses, such as Uber, bus or Amtrak, must be submitted to their customer care department, which would later get reviewed and “possibly” reimbursed (with no guarantee).
 Given that the diversion was caused by weather, and previously I had an unpleasant experience with American Airlines’ customer care with their horrendously long response time, I left that as a last resort.

 So once past security, I raced to the food court and grabbed some food, since I hadn’t eaten much for more than 15 hours.
 Then it’s just praying for the best for the standby.